FusionAuth/fusionauth-site/site/_posts/2021-07-28-readymag-fusionauth.md

 **Dan:** Why choose FusionAuth over the alternatives?

 **Sergey and Ilya:** First we experimented with other solutions by trying to build an authorization system.
-But it didn’t go beyond internal testing: the API was poorly documented, updating it was an issue, and the admin panel was not user-friendly.
+But it didn't go beyond internal testing: the API was poorly documented, updating it was an issue, and the admin panel was not user-friendly.
 We also experienced a lack of support and community resources.

 Ultimately, we switched to FusionAuth for the following reasons: